skbn/tinyedit/readme.txt

 3. Type the replacement text
 4. Choose if it's case-sensitive and whole-word
 5. F3 or Alt+C goes to the previous result
-6. F4 or Alt+S goes to the next result
+6. F4 or Alt+T goes to the next result
 7. F5 or Alt+F replaces the current occurrence
 8. F6 or Alt+B replaces all occurrences